ad-freiburg/ad-blog/content/post/project-implementing-missing-sparql-expressions-in-QLever.md

 Example query using `NOW`: See Query 3.

 ## <a id="timezone-and-tz-expression"></a>3.5 TIMEZONE and TZ
-The expression `TIMEZONE` takes a `xsd:dateTime` value as an argument, and returns the extracted timezone from this object in the corresponding string format of a `xsd:dayTimeDuration` value. `Xsd:dateTime` objects do not necessarily contain a timezone, e.g. `”2024-01-01T00:01:11.12.435”^^xsd:dateTime`.
+The expression `TIMEZONE` takes a `xsd:dateTime` value as an argument, and returns the extracted timezone from this object in the corresponding string format of a `xsd:dayTimeDuration` value. `Xsd:dateTime` objects don't necessarily contain a timezone, e.g. `”2024-01-01T00:01:11.12.435”^^xsd:dateTime`.
 For such datetime values without a timezone,  the `undefined` value is returned. <br>
 For `xsd:dateTime` objects containing a timezone value,  we return a `xsd:dayTimeDuration`.
 Concrete example: `TIMEZONE(”2024-01-01T00:01:11.12.435-10:00”^^xsd:dateTime)` returns `-PT10H`, a `xsd:dayTimeDuration` value. <br>
 There is in addition a special timezone value `Z` which represents `UTC+0`.
 For provided `xsd:dateTime` objects with timezone `Z`, `PT0S` is returned. <br>